 Contrary to popular forecasts, container shipping increased substantially during the pandemic.
 As the pandemic induced lock-down became a norm globally, there was a sharp surge in online buying.
 The increased buying led to an increase in raw material import and finished consumer goods, a significant percentage of both usually moved in shipping containers.

 The increased demand affected all areas of the supply chain, especially container shipping.
 In 2021, freight costs increased across all modes; in many cases, the increase was as high as 20%.
 Since around 80% of the world’s goods are transported by sea, ocean freight skyrocketed, and air freight was close behind it.

-As the pandemic continues, the global supply chains expect this trend to continue in 2022.
+As the global disruptions continues, the global supply chains expect this trend to continue in 2023.
 With an increasing demand for ocean freight from Asia to the US and a lack of capacity, ocean rates continue to remain elevated.
 Several trends show that global freight rates are already 140% higher than this time last year.

 Start with your freight procurement process to address this challenge.
 Choosing comprehensive freight management software should be your first step.
 By automating your freight procurement, you can create dynamic deadlines for negotiation with forwarders and get reduced quotes on the platform.
 Through this, you will get the best possible end-end rate for shipments and have the highest level of transparency in freight quotes.
 In addition, these solutions can provide deeper insight into cost and service parameters and update you with the market rates trend between ports across the world, helping you get the best deal for your shipment.